For more details, also see Ubiquiti's article with instructions and descriptions of UniFi Access features

 Users & User Groups

-You can organize users into logical groups, such as "Employees," "IT Staff," or "Maintenance".
+- You can organize users into logical groups, such as "Employees," "IT Staff," or "Maintenance".
 This way, you can assign a policy to a group rather than to each individual user.
+If you link your Unifi Access system to your wider company directory, the users get automatically added, removed, and assign to groups based on that directory.

 Credentials